-Newton’s COVID-19 Care Fund will help families and individuals who have been financially impacted by the Coronavirus pandemic.
+Newton’s COVID-19 Care Fund is helping families and individuals who have been financially impacted by the Coronavirus pandemic.

 DONATE NOW TO HELP PEOPLE IN OUR COMMUNITY